 Nationally, Hunger in America 2014 found that more than 46 million people turn to agencies and programs of the Feeding America network of food banks every year.
 The Vermont Foodbank has been a member of the Feeding America network since 1994.

 “The results of this study show us that the face of hunger is one we might recognize,” said John Sayles.
 “Many of our neighbors who are seeking food assistance have jobs, raise families, work toward education and struggle with health problems, like all of us.
-Too often, our clients also have to make difficult trade-offs to get enough food for their families."
+Too often, our clients also have to make difficult trade-offs to get enough food for their families.
+As we look ahead to Hunger Action Month this September, it is important to remember the critical work the Foodbank does every day, and how much more we can do together to solve hunger in Vermont.”

 “The Hunger in America 2014 findings demonstrate the urgent need for all of us to address hunger in our communities,” said Bob Aiken, CEO of Feeding America.
 “This data provides a factual basis for decisions about how we as a nation approach hunger relief and protect our most vulnerable citizens.”

-Key statistics about hunger in Vermont from Hunger in America 2014 include:
+Key statistics from Hunger in America 2014 include:

 Widespread use of food assistance